 I still judge British Airways Club World to be an excellent product (except for the beef main course which was awful).
 When they get Wi-Fi on board they will be one of my favourite airline Business Class products on offer.

 I have also compared British Airways Club World Vs Virgin Atlantic Upper Class including the Galleries Lounges Vs Virgin’s Clubhouses.
-If you enjoyed this review you may be interested in my other airline reviews and airport lounge reviews.

 Review by my friends at Luxury Travel Expert